-The injuries suffered in a truck accident can be life changing for the victim.
+Injuries suffered in a truck accident can be life-changing.
 Without warning, you can be facing huge medical bills, extended time away from work and a lengthy recovery period.
-Nobody plans to be injured in a serious accident, and it can be difficult to know what steps to take in order to get the help you need.
+Nobody plans to be injured in a serious accident, and it can be difficult to know what steps to take to get the help you need.

-At the Law Offices of Wade E. Byrd, P.A., we represent clients in a wide variety of complex semi-truck accidents and 18-wheeler accidents.
+At the Law Offices of Wade E. Byrd P.A. in Fayetteville, we represent clients in a wide variety of complex semi-truck accidents and 18-wheeler accidents.
 We understand how overwhelming it can be following a serious accident.
-Having a personal advocate in your corner as early on in the process as possible can help to take the burden of the legal issues off your shoulders and give you the ability to focus on your recovery.
+Having a personal advocate in your corner as early on in the process as possible can help take the burden of the legal issues off your shoulders and allow you to focus on your recovery.

 - Do see a doctor as soon as possible.
 Seek medical attention for your injuries first.
 There is no greater priority following an accident.

 - Do make note of the other party’s comments.
 Write down anything the other person says, including apologies, excuses, complaints or accusations.
 You never know what could be important down the line.

 - Do get the insurance information of the other person in the accident.
 Be sure to provide him or her with your information as well.